 During 2019, the number of students opting for our Full Stack Software Development grew sharply, and to keep up with this, so too did the growth of our teams.
 We now have more Mentors, Tutors and Student Care operatives than ever before.
 On today’s projections, we see our team growing nearly double during 2020.

 In November 2019, we employed a new Director of Employer Services, Jane Gormley.
 Through our IAC, we take massive pride in the relationships that we have built with employers to date.
 The list of companies that our graduates work for is also growing at rapid speed.
 Jane’s job is to make inroads with even more employers – everywhere.
 The next twelve months will see even more companies opting for Code Institute graduates.

 Throughout 2020, we will continue to build on our AMOS system.
 The analytics available with this allows us to aggregate all of a student’s activities as they go through their learning journey.
 It provides for a far richer learning experience for the student while allowing improved assistance for both the learner and Code Institute.
 The mission statement for AMOS is to enable students to progress through their online education journey as smoothly as possible, addressing any potential speedbumps early on.

 Hand-in-hand with employer services, we are also aiming to gain further recognition from companies and businesses around the world.
-To date, we are recognised through Government programmes, Universities and colleges in; Ireland (Higher Education Authority), Canada (Canadian Business College), the UK (credit-rating from Edinburgh Napier University), Sweden (Higher Education Authority – CSN), USA (Lynn University, Ohio Christian University, and more).
+To date, we are recognised through Government programmes, Universities and colleges in; Ireland (Higher Education Authority), Canada (Canadian Business College), the UK (credit-rating from the University of the West of Scotland), Sweden (Higher Education Authority – CSN), USA (Lynn University, Ohio Christian University, and more).